Importing windows from Europe is financially worth it for spec homes, but only if three conditions are met:

 Please note: once the order is shipped, we can’t fully control ocean transport.
 Things like port congestion or weather may cause delays, even with a solid shipping plan in place.

 Before production starts, your window schedule must be reviewed and translated into a technical specification.
-How long that takes depends on how complete your schedule is and how complex the project is.

 The earlier you start, the smoother the process.
 Order 12 weeks before installation